 To the northwest, about 0.5km distant, near a farm named Cromlech, is a pile of stone slabs often regarded as a collapsed burial chamber, which may have been associated with the standing stones.
 It has not been excavated to confirm its nature, but a drawing in Skinner's 1804 account of a tour around Anglesey shows some of the stones still upright at that time.

 The evocative nature of this site fuels the imagination, as the modern day observer wonders at the purpose of their creation.
 Local artist Wil Rowlands was inspired by this site to create this somewhat dream-like depiction of the stones and the distant Mynydd y Garn.

-The Ordnance Survey map below shows the location of these stones so you can visit to experience them yourself.
+The map below shows the location of these stones so you can visit to experience them yourself.
 They are best approached by the right-of-way to the southeast, from Llanfechell village, as you have a clear view of the stones as you approach up the hill.

 Return to Prehistoric monuments of Anglesey

 See the locations of all the prehistoric monuments mentioned on this site.